abourdon/shprofile/README.md

 - Setting a proxy
 - Adding aliases
 - Writing a configuration file for a particular command (e.g. [vim](https://www.vim.org/)'s `.vimrc`, [screen](https://www.gnu.org/software/screen/)'s `.screenrc`)
-- Applying a mandatory initialization process for a particular command line (e.g. for [jenv](http://www.jenv.be/), [nvm](https://github.com/creationix/nvm) or [rbenv](https://github.com/rbenv/rbenv))
+- Applying a mandatory initialization process for a particular command line (e.g. [jenv](http://www.jenv.be/), [nvm](https://github.com/creationix/nvm) or [rbenv](https://github.com/rbenv/rbenv))
 - ... _and so on_

-Because we can be constrained to change these specific configurations according to a given environment (e.g., when working with different clients).
-Then we want to manage them as _profiles_.
+Because we can be constrained to change these specific settings according to a given environment (e.g., when working with different clients).
+Then we want to manage them as **profiles**.

 ## How?

 ### Available features

 - **Manage different shell profiles**
-- Be able to define several scripts into a same profile, allowing then to **modularize shell profiles' scripts** (e.g., 1 script for 1 tool) and easily [import or export them](https://github.com/abourdon/shprofile/tree/master/examples/scripts)
+- Define several scripts into a same profile to be able to **modularize shell profiles' scripts** (e.g., 1 script for 1 tool) and easily [import or export them](https://github.com/abourdon/shprofile/tree/master/examples/scripts)
 - Apply the **lexicographical order** when discovering shell profiles' scripts
 - Allow to define _loading_ and _unloading_ shell profile script types to **handle transition between profiles**
 - **Remember the current profile in use** to be able to quickly reload it

-### Concepts
+### Concept

 `shprofile` manages a set of _shell profiles_ which can be enabled at any time.
-Scripts execution is done within the current shell session, allowing scripts to modify the current shell environment.
+Scripts execution is done within the current shell session, so scripts can modify the current shell environment.

 #### Shell profile

-Each shell profile is defined by a set of scripts contained into its associated entry from the `$HOME/.shprofile/profiles` folder.
-An entry is simply a folder that is named as the profile's name.
+Each shell profile is defined by a set of scripts contained into its associated _entry_ inside the `$HOME/.shprofile/profiles` folder.
+An _entry_ is simply a folder which is named as the profile's name.

 For instance: